SolaceDev/solace-dev-codelabs/markdown/solace-helm-node-samples/Helm-Node-Samples.md

     chmod +x publish.sh
     node src/basic-samples/TopicSubscriber.js ws://{{.Values.psb.name}}:8008 subscriber@default default
 ```

-The other important file is values.yaml; in that file you can see that the base image is the [node image](https://hub.docker.com/_/node/).
-So, the commands above are going to run in the node image (the description of which can be obtained from Docker Hub).
-From the code snip above, you can see that the template will install the Solace node.js API from NPM, clone the sample applications from github, create a script to publish a message and finally start the subscriber.
+The fragment above does the following:
+- Installs a few packages (bash, git and openssh)
+- Installs the solace javascript api from npm (the base container image is the offical node.js so, it comes with npm already installed)
+- Clones the Solace node.js samples
+- Writes out a shell script to publish a message
+- Starts the subscriber

 The code for the sample application that is going to run in the container can be found in [Solace Samples](https://github.com/SolaceSamples) on GitHub.
 The node.js samples are found in the [solace-samples-nodejs repo](https://github.com/SolaceSamples/solace-samples-nodejs).
 The container implements the [Publish/Subscribe](https://solace.com/samples/solace-samples-nodejs/publish-subscribe/) messaging pattern.